csgrimes1/chihuahua/README.md

 Tests are defined in `module.exports.tests`.
 Each key of the object's properties is a test description, and each value is a function taking one parameter.

-Note that Pizza Rat does not make you call any function to mark the end of your tests.
+Note that Chihuahua does not make you call any function to mark the end of your tests.
 Every `beforeTest` and test function is built for promises.
-Simply return a promise from a function to make Pizza Rat wait it out.
+Simply return a promise from a function to make Chihuahua wait it out.

 ### Running

 If your tests are in the folder `specs`:

 ```
-ls -1 spec/*.js | node $(npm bin)/pizza-rat --consoleOutput=true
+ls -1 spec/*.js | node $(npm bin)/runsuite --consoleOutput=true
 ```

 ### API